docknetwork/rosetta-api/README.md

-## TODO: write this properly
+## Substrate/PolkadotJS Rosetta API
+This is Dock's implementation of the Rosetta API for our Subsrate blockchain, written in NodeJS using PolkadotJS.
+Currently in development but mostly done.
+Any suggestions or improvements are welcome.
+This isn't considered production ready yet but you can go ahead and try it.

+## Prerequisites
+Install Yarn or NPM, run the usual `yarn install` or `npm install`.
+Note the configuration files in the `networks` directory.
+To add a custom network, copy one of the files and change the parameters.
+You will need to also export your chain metadata and ensure its defined in the network configuration.

+Network configuration files are automatically loaded when the API initializes.

-## Dev
+## Development

-`yarn dev` or `nodemon`
+Run `yarn dev` to run a development instance of the API.
+Default port is 8080.
+Check the rosetta-cli configuration files in `/rosetta-cli`.
+Rosetta CLI usage is better documented here, but the main files to check are:
+- rosetta-cli/devnode/config.json (connects to local substrate node)
+- rosetta-cli/mainnet/config.json (connects to local mainnet node)
+- rosetta-cli/testnet/config.json (connects to dock testnet directly)

-## Start
+## Starting

-`yarn start`
+Online mode: `yarn start`
+Offline mode: `yarn start-offline`

+## Starting with Docker
+Build: `docker build -t docknetwork/rosetta-api .`
+Run: `docker run -d -p 8080:8080 --network="host" docknetwork/rosetta-api`

-## Run inspector
+## Inspecting/Debugging
+We use Rosetta Inspector to check that the API is running properly, you can do that like so using Docker:
 ```sh
 docker pull figmentnetworks/rosetta-inspector
 docker run --network="host" -p 5555:5555 figmentnetworks/rosetta-inspector -url=http://localhost:8080
 ```

-## Rosetta config notes

-exempt accounts should have alice and treasury for dev? but then for live there are issues, need to track proper epoch rewards

-## Docker

-Build: `docker build -t docknetwork/rosetta-api .`
-Run: `docker run -d -p 8080:8080 --network="host" docknetwork/rosetta-api`